Brunus75/memento/bookmarks.md

 * A UI Design challenge generator, to become a better UI designer at your own Pace : https://uicoach.io/app
 * A detailed guide on CSS Grid : https://jst.hashnode.dev/css-grid-tutorial
 * 25 striking logo color schemes to inspire your branding : https://dribbble.com/stories/2020/11/04/logo-color-schemes
+* How I prepared for interviews : https://dev.to/mkinoshita12/how-to-i-prepared-myself-for-interviews-4g3g
+* Complete Introduction to the 30 Most Essential Data Structures & Algorithms : https://dev.to/iuliagroza/complete-introduction-to-the-30-most-essential-data-structures-algorithms-43kd